Dale Snodgrass

 Dale Snodgrass (May 13, 1949 – July 24, 2021) was a United States Navy aviator and air show performer who according to the Spokane Spokesman-Review was considered one of the greatest fighter pilots of all time.

-Snodgrass was the "highest time Tomcat pilot," after having accumulated more than 4,800 hours in the F-14 and more than 1200 arrested carrier landings, both more than any other pilot.
+Snodgrass was the "highest time Tomcat pilot," after having accumulated more than 4,800 hours in the F-14 and more than 1,200 arrested carrier landings, both more than any other pilot.

 He was called "The Real Top Gun" or the real "Maverick" in reference to Tom Cruise's character in the movie, Top Gun.

 Early life and education

-Snodgrass was born in Long Island, New York, to Reuben and Virginia Snodgrass.
+Snodgrass was born on Long Island, New York, to Reuben and Virginia Snodgrass.
 His father had been a World War II Marine aviator flying F4U Corsairs in the Pacific and later became a Grumman engineering test pilot.
 Snodgrass grew up in Lake Ronkonkoma, New York with his three sisters.

 After high school, Snodgrass attended the University of Minnesota on a Navy ROTC scholarship and was also an All-American swimmer.
 Snodgrass graduated with a Bachelor of Science in biology in 1972.